Edward Weidenfeld: Notable private sector cases

 In 1973 Weidenfeld represented the Domestic Ammonia Industry before the United States International Trade Commission to ask for a curb on ammonia imports from the Soviet Union, which the industry argued was exporting ammonia to the United States at below-cost prices.
 The United States International Trade Commission agreed, and recommended that then-President Jimmy Carter impose a three-year quota that would halve previously forecast imports of ammonia from the Soviet Union.

 Weidenfeld also served as counsel to and sat on the board of Imatron Inc. and InVision Technologies during the 1980s and 1990s.
 Imatron is a medical equipment manufacturer and was bought by General Electric in 2001.
 In 1990 InVision Technologies was spun out of Imatron and developed the first bomb-detection-machine using the same technology that is used for CAT Scans.
 InVision remains one of only two companies licensed by the Federal Aviation Administration to sell automatic bomb-detection scanners for airports.

 In 1999, Weidenfeld helped facilitate the return of Major League Baseball to Cuba for the first time in 40 years, participating in months of discussions with the United States Department of State, the Cuban Government, the MLB Commissioner’s office, the Baltimore Orioles and the MLB Players Association.

 Relationship with Department of Housing and Urban Development

 In the late 1980s Weidenfeld invested in a Brunswick, Georgia multi-family apartment development.
 Upon completion of the final audit of the project, investors agreed with HUD auditors to reduce federal subsidies for the project in the amount of $757,700.

 Education

 Weidenfeld received his law degree from Columbia Law School and his bachelor of science with honors from the University of Wisconsin, where he was named Outstanding Senior Man in 1965.
 Weidenfeld has been elected a life member of the American Law Institute.

 Personal life and death

 Weidenfeld married Sheila Rabb in 1968.

+Weidenfeld was the paternal nephew of actor Jesse White.

 Weidenfeld died on December 29, 2022, at the age of 79.